LINCOLN, Neb. -- Michigan State survived its trap game.

 Matt Costello scored Michigan State's final points before half on an easy basket underneath.

-The Spartans had 10 turnovers in the first half, but held the lead by holding Nebraska to 9-of-28 shooting, while also outrebounding the Huskers 20-10 before halftime.
+The Spartans had 10 turnovers in the first half but held Nebraska to 9-of-28 shooting from the field and outrebounded the Huskers 22-10.

 NOTES: Boston Celtics assistant coach Tyronn Lue, an 11-year NBA veteran who led Nebraska to its last NCAA Tournament appearance in 1998, was inducted into Nebraska's basketball Hall of Fame at halftime. ...
 Michigan State leads the Big Ten in steals at 8.7 per game, marking the first time since 1998 the Spartans have led the conference in that category. ...
-Nebraska senior forward Brandon Ubel picked up his 500th career rebound in the first half. ...
-Appling has 1,003 career points, the 43rd Michigan State player to reach the milestone, and the 29th player to do it in three seasons.
+Ubel picked up his 500th career rebound in the first half.